GoddessDianaPub/powershell-azure-devops/README.md

-# powershell-azure-devops
+# Powershell ADO

-Azure Devops powershell scripts to manage access levels within all organizations
+Powershell scripts to manage access levels within all organizations in Azure Devops.

 ## Requirements
 - Create a personal access tokens for all accessible organizations, with thses scopes: